capnproto/capnproto/doc/cxx.md

 #include <capnp/schema.h>
 #include <capnp/dynamic.h>

-using capnp::DynamicValue;
+using ::capnp::DynamicValue;
-using capnp::DynamicStruct;
+using ::capnp::DynamicStruct;
-using capnp::DynamicEnum;
+using ::capnp::DynamicEnum;
-using capnp::DynamicList;
+using ::capnp::DynamicList;
-using capnp::DynamicUnion;
+using ::capnp::DynamicUnion;
-using capnp::List;
+using ::capnp::List;
-using capnp::Schema;
+using ::capnp::Schema;
-using capnp::StructSchema;
+using ::capnp::StructSchema;
-using capnp::EnumSchema;
+using ::capnp::EnumSchema;

-using capnp::Void;
+using ::capnp::Void;
-using capnp::Text;
+using ::capnp::Text;
-using capnp::MallocMessageBuilder;
+using ::capnp::MallocMessageBuilder;
-using capnp::PackedFdMessageReader;
+using ::capnp::PackedFdMessageReader;

 void dynamicWriteAddressBook(int fd, StructSchema schema) {
   // Write a message using the dynamic API to set each